Ami Dolenz: Career

-Personal
+Personal life

 On August 10, 2002, Dolenz married actor and martial artist Jerry Trimble.

 In addition to acting, Dolenz and her husband manage KidPix Productions, a company that stages movie shoots as birthday parties for children.
 She also performs with the Write Act Repertory Theatre, and owns Bluebell Boutique, an online custom jewelry shop that she previously co-owned and operated with her late mother.

+Both Dolenz and Trimble currently reside in Vancouver, British Columbia, Canada; they became Canadian citizens on September 14, 2021.